tdarwin/helm-eks-action/README.md

 # helm-eks-action

-Github Action for executing Helm commands on EKS (using aws-iam-authenticator).
+Github Action for executing `helm` and `kubectl` commands on EKS (using aws-iam-authenticator).

-The Helm version installed is Helm3.
+Helm Version: 3.17.2
+Kubectl Version: 1.32.2

-This action was inspired by [kubernetes-action](https://github.com/Jberlinsky/kubernetes-action).
+This action is an updated version of [koslib/helm-eks-action](https://github.com/koslib/helm-eks-action) This action was inspired by [kubernetes-action](https://github.com/Jberlinsky/kubernetes-action).

 # Instructions